chipsalliance/tac/CONTRIBUTING.md

 #### Ensure your contribution complies with the CHIPS Alliance IP Policy

-All contributions to CHIPS Alliance projects must adhere to the [CHIPS Alliance IP policy](https://github.com/chipsalliance/tsc/blob/master/https://technical-charter.chipsalliance.org#7-intellectual-property-policy).
+All contributions to CHIPS Alliance projects must adhere to the [CHIPS Alliance IP policy](https://participation-agreement.chipsalliance.org/).

-Please review the [Technical Charter](https://technical-charter.chipsalliance.org) to ensure you understand the requirements of the open source project.
+Please review the [Charter](https://participation-agreement.chipsalliance.org/) to ensure you understand the requirements of the open source project.
 If you have questions, please [file an issue](https://github.com/chipsalliance/tsc/issues).

 #### Sign the CLA